Distributing Free Literature

 - Please read the information on this page carefully before applying.

-- Applications for consent must be made at least 14 days before the required date of distribution and accompanied by the appropriate fee listed on the application form.
-Registered charities and certain organisations are exempt from paying fees.
+- Applications and payments for consent must be made at least 14 days before the required date of distribution Registered charities and certain organisations are exempt from paying fees.

 - You can then distribute free literature.